anandaiml19/Ola-Trip-Data-Analysis-Dashboard/README.md

 step 6: Publish the dashboard into powerbi cloud

+### Problem Statements

+- Q1.
+Revenue breakdown by cities.

+- Q2.
+Revenue brekdown by months.

+- Q3.
+Which category of Trips are mostly booked

+- Q4.
+Which purpose of Trips are mostly booked

+- Q5.
+Total revenue of the company

 ### Approach - Project Planning & Aims Grid

 #### 1. Purpose: What?
 Why?
 What do we want to achieve?